Pakistan Super League

-The Pakistan Super League (PSL), also known as HBL PSL for sponsorship reasons, is a professional Twenty20 cricket league in Pakistan, organised by the Pakistan Cricket Board (PCB).
+The Pakistan Super League (PSL), also known as HBL PSL for sponsorship reasons, is a professional Twenty20 (T20) cricket league in Pakistan, organised by the Pakistan Cricket Board (PCB).

-Founded by the PCB in 2015, the league currently features (since 2018 PSL) six city-based franchise teams.
-Instead of operating as an association of independently owned teams, the league is a single entity in which each franchise is owned and controlled by the investors.
+The league was founded by the PCB in 2015, and as of 2026 features eight city-based franchise teams.
+Instead of operating as an association of independently owned teams, the league operates as a single entity in which each franchise is owned and controlled by investors.

-Each team plays the group-stage matches in a double round-robin format and the top four teams with the most points qualify for the playoffs, culminating in the final.
+Each team plays group-stage matches in a double round-robin format, with the top four teams qualifying for the playoffs, culminating in the final.

-As of 2025, there have been ten seasons of the league.
-Islamabad United and Lahore Qalandars are the most successful teams, both winning three titles each.
+The 2026 Pakistan Super League was the eleventh season of the league.
+Islamabad United and Lahore Qalandars are the most successful teams, with three titles each, followed by Peshawar Zalmi with two titles.

 History

 Establishment

 In September 2015, the Pakistan Cricket Board officially announced the launch of the PSL.
 Former Pakistani national team captains Wasim Akram and Rameez Raja signed up to promote the PSL and become brand ambassadors of the league for three years.
 After several years of planning and two previous failed attempts, the league officially began on 4 February 2016 in the United Arab Emirates.
 The UAE sports minister, Nahyan bin Mubarak Al Nahyan, inaugurated the opening ceremony.
 The first two seasons included five teams based on the capital cities of Pakistan's provinces and the Federal capital.
 In its first season the PSL had a higher percentage of international players.
 The league uses a draft system for player recruitment similar to that used in many North American professional sports leagues and as opposed to the auction system used in some other T20 leagues.

 The PSL's official logo was launched on 20 September 2015 in a ceremony in Lahore, and was revealed by 3Di.The ceremony was attended by current and retired cricketers, as well as Pakistani celebrities.

 The commercial rights to the initial franchises were sold for for a span of 10 years in December 2015.
 The market value of PSL in 2017 was up to US$300 million according to Arif Habib, and has grown significantly in the years since.